George Seaton

-George Seaton (April 17, 1911 – July 28, 1979) was an American screenwriter, playwright, film director and producer, and theatre director.
+George Seaton (born George Edward Stenius; April 17, 1911 – July 28, 1979) was an American screenwriter, playwright, film director and producer, and theater director.
+Seaton led several industry organizations, serving as a three-time president of the Motion Picture Academy of Arts and Sciences, president of the Writers Guild of America West and the Screen Directors Guild, and vice president of Motion Picture Relief Fund.
+He won two Academy Awards for his screenplays.

 Life and career

 Early life

 Seaton was born George Edward Stenius in South Bend, Indiana, of Swedish descent, the son of Olga (Berglund) and Charles Stenius, who was a chef and restaurant manager.
 He was baptized as Roman Catholic.
 He grew up in a Detroit Jewish neighborhood, and described himself as a "Shabas goy".
-So he went on to learn Hebrew in an Orthodox Jewish Yeshiva and was even bar mitzvahed.
-He attended Exeter and was meant to go to Yale but instead auditioned for Jesse Bonstelle's drama school in Detroit.
+He went on to learn Hebrew in an Orthodox Jewish yeshiva and was even bar mitzvahed.
+Seaton attended Exeter Academy and was meant to go to Yale but instead auditioned for Jesse Bonstelle's drama school in Detroit.
 She hired him for her stock company at $15 a week.

-Actor
+Acting

 Seaton worked in stock and on radio.
 He worked as an actor on radio station WXYZ.
-John L. Barrett played the Lone Ranger on test broadcasts of the series in early January 1933, but when the program became part of the regular schedule Seaton was cast in the title role.
+John L. Barrett played the Lone Ranger on test broadcasts of the series in early January 1933, but when the program became part of the regular schedule, Seaton was cast in the title role.
 In later years, he claimed to have devised the cry "Hi-yo, Silver" because he couldn't whistle for his horse as the script required.

+Writing at MGM

-Seaton also wrote several plays, one of which was read by an executive at MGM who offered him a contract.
+Seaton wrote several plays, one of which was read by an executive at MGM who offered him a contract.

-Writer at MGM

-Seaton, along with fellow writer and friend Robert Pirosh, joined Metro-Goldwyn-Mayer as a contract writer in 1933.
+Seaton, with fellow writer and friend Robert Pirosh, joined Metro-Goldwyn-Mayer as a contract writer in 1933.
 He was credited on the scripts for Student Tour (1934) and The Winning Ticket (1935) and did some uncredited work with Robert Pirosh on A Night at the Opera (1935).
 Seaton's first major screen credit was the Marx Brothers comedy A Day at the Races (1937).
-He left MGM in 1937, unhappy at being restricted to comedies.

-He did some uncredited work on the script for Stage Door (1937) and The Wizard of Oz (1939).
+His work on the script for Stage Door (1937) and The Wizard of Oz (1939) was uncredited.
 He wrote a play But Not Goodbye.

+Seaton left MGM in 1937, unhappy at being restricted to comedies.

-Columbia
+Columbia and 20th Century Fox

 Seaton went to Columbia where he was credited on the scripts for The Doctor Takes a Wife (1940), This Thing Called Love (1940) and Bedtime Story (1941).
-At Columbia Seaton first met William Perlberg.
+At Columbia, Seaton first met William Perlberg.